 3. Results and discussion

 3.1.
-Evaluation of water quality
+Concentration of the water quality parameters

-In Table 1, The range, mean, and standard deviation of 12 parameters consist of pH, DO, COD, BOD5, TSS, NH4+, NO2-, NO3-, coliform, Cu, Pb and Fe for all streams are shown (Figure.
-2).
-Specifically, the number of samples included: 26 samples (2015), 26 samples (2016) and 25 samples (2018).
+the analysis values such as: the range, mean, and standard deviation of 12 parameters consist of pH, DO, COD, BOD5, TSS, NH4+, NO2-, NO3-, coliform, Cu, Pb and Fe are shown in Table 1 and the trend characteristic in Fig. 2.
+Specifically, the number sample changes observing year including:: 26 samples (2015), 26 samples (2016) and 25 samples (2018).

-The results of the monitoring project from 2015 to 2018 showed that the components of pH and DO at the streams were relatively stable, with little fluctuation.
+The monitoring results from 2015 to 2018 showed that the components of pH and DO at the streams were relatively stable, with little fluctuation.
 The remaining indicators including COD, BOD5, TSS, NO2-, NH4+, NO3-, coliform and heavy metals fluctuate strongly over the years.
 Furthermore the concentration of components tended to increase from 2015 to 2018, especially the components of COD, BOD5 and nitrogen.
 Streams near the mining areas such as Ngoi Duong, Dong Ho, Chu O, Coc were mainly polluted by COD, BOD5, TSS, NO3-.
 Streams in the ore processing Tang Loong such as Trat, Cam Duong, Khe Chom ... were mainly polluted by NH4+, NO2- and some heavy metals like as Cu, Fe.

 The apatite ore flotation process mainly used acids HCl, H2SO4.
 The waste water from this process is treated and reused.
 Therefore, almost of them a little impact on surface water systems.

 Table 1.
-Range, mean, and standard deviation (SD) of water quality parameters at 10 streams during 2015–2018
+Range, mean, and standard deviation (SD) of water quality parameters at 10 streams from 2015 to 2018